rails/jquery-rails/README.md

     rails generate jquery:install #--ui to enable jQuery UI --version to install specific version of JQuery (default is 1.4.2)

 You're done!
 Don't forget to output `csrf_meta_tag` somewhere inside your `<head>` tag in your layout!

+### Edge rails

+If you're using edge Rails, you'll need to use the branch that depends on Rails `~> 3.1`.
+Here's the line to put in your Gemfile, and everything else is the same:

+    gem "jquery-rails", :git => "http://github.com/indirect/jquery-rails.git", :branch => "rails-3-1"